Arcitec/iconix/README.md

 ./iconix
 ```

+_**Important:** By default, Iconix patches the native Vesktop icon.
+If you are using the Flatpak version of Vesktop instead, then you **have to** add `-n dev.vencord.Vesktop` to your final command arguments so that it patches the Flatpak's icon!_

 7. Have fun!
-You *never* have to run the patcher again.
+You *never* have to run the patcher again, except if you want to change the icon to a different design. ;-)

 ---